 Do you already have an agreement in place with your workplace to do your job remotely?
 If you work from home, it’s very possible your employer will be fine with you working from anywhere, including another country – but don’t just assume it.
 Depending on your country of residence, there may be implications relating to tax, social security and other legal matters when it comes to working from overseas.

 The best way forward is to simply raise the question and have a conversation with your line manager.
 The pandemic has transformed business attitudes towards remote working.
 If your job can be done easily away from a fixed workplace, there is a good chance you will be able to agree working from an alternative location, at least temporarily.

 What are you looking for in a remote working destination?

 Hopefully our suggestions above will give you some ideas on where to work remotely in Europe.
 To narrow down the options to fit your preferences, here are a few quick criteria to think about:

 - Would you prefer to work in a city or somewhere off the beaten path?

 - Is the weather a factor in your ideal working environment?

 - Are there any natural features you want to be near, for example beaches or mountains?

 - How far will your budget stretch?
 Budget Your Trip is a great resource that gives approximate living costs for countries, regions, cities and town throughout Europe.

 - What kind of accommodation would you prefer?
 Are you looking for a comfy resort with work facilities?
-Or are you happy getting along at your own pace in an Airbnb?
+Or are you happy getting along at your own pace in a self-catered apartment?